paki-mcguire/base-react-project/README.md

 ### Create a React project with vite

-1.  make sure that you have Node.js (v18 or later) installed
+1. Make sure that you have Node.js (v18 or later) installed
-2.  use npm to create the React project
+2. Use npm to create the React project

          npm create vite@latest base-react-project

-3.  change to the project directory
+3. Change to the project directory

          cd base-react-project

-4.  install basic React dependencies
+4. Install basic React dependencies

          npm install

-5.  compile and run the project
+5. Compile and run the project

          npm run dev

 ### Setup SCSS

-1.  rename all .css files to .scss
+1. Rename all .css files to .scss
-2.  update all import references with .css to .scss
+2. Update all import references with .css to .scss
-3.  install sass (scss preprocessor)
+3. Install sass (scss preprocessor)

          npm install -D sass

-4.  compile and run the project
+4. Compile and run the project

           npm run dev

 ### Rename folders and files

-1. Manually rename all folders, files. and file references to lowercase (kebab-case) but keep React component names uppercase.
+1. Manually rename all folders, files. and file references to lowercase (kebab-case) but keep React component names camelcase (PascalCase).

     - Example